Arthritis in Dogs

 What to avoid?

 Never try to home medicate your dog with medications meant for humans.
-Certain medications such as acetaminophen and ibuprofen can be toxic to a dog.
+Certain medications such as acetaminophen and ibuprofen are toxic to a dog.
 If your veterinarian prescribes a medication for your dog strictly follow their dosage suggestion.
-Remember, regardless of the treatment option(s) you choose, it could take weeks for any remedy to make a difference.
-Be diligent and make caring for your dog’s arthritis a habit.
+Remember, regardless of the treatment option(s) you choose, it could take weeks for any remedy to show signs of improvement.
+Keep it up and make caring for your dog’s arthritis a habit.

 How to make your arthritic dog’s life better?